The best pubs to visit in west London / Food & Drink

 The best pubs to visit in west London

-From the elegant streets of Chelsea, Kensington and Marylebone, dip into the historical, wood-wrapped coach houses and distinguished gastropubs that characterise London.
+From the quaint corners of Hampstead to the bustling streets of Soho, dip into the historical, wood-wrapped coach houses and distinguished gastropubs that characterise London.

-From the elegant streets of Chelsea, Kensington and Marylebone, dip into the historical, wood-wrapped coach houses and distinguished gastropubs that characterise London.
+From the quaint corners of Hampstead to the bustling streets of Soho, dip into the historical, wood-wrapped coach houses and distinguished gastropubs that characterise London.

 The Harwood Arms, Fulham